Dental implants can repair missing teeth, but they come with big costs.

 Compare some major dental options

-We looked at health funds from Finder partners to see compare major dental options.
-All of the below have a 12 month wait period, and all prices and picks are based on a single living in Sydney.
+We looked at health funds from Finder partners to compare major dental options.
+All have a 12 month wait period and quotes are based on a single living in Sydney, NSW.

 |Fund||Policy||Annual Limit||Price per month||Apply|